Fischer14/Final-Project-Romy/README.md

 ✅ Resolve with Ease: Mark completed tasks and watch your accomplishments stack up.

-Get started with Task Planner today and conquer your tasks like a pro!
+Get started with TaskMaster today and conquer your tasks like a pro!
 Sign up now and unlock a world of productivity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>